Wellington: National capital

 The Government Buildings were constructed at Lambton Quay in 1876.
 The site housed the original government departments in New Zealand.
 The public service rapidly expanded beyond the capacity of the building, with the first department leaving shortly after it was opened; by 1975 only the Education Department remained, and by 1990 the building was empty.
-The capital city is also the location of the highest court, the Supreme Court of New Zealand, and the historic former High Court building (opened 1881) has been enlarged and restored for its use.
+The capital city is also the location of the highest court, the Supreme Court, and the historic former High Court building (opened 1881) has been, which enlarged and restored for its use.
 The Governor-General's residence, Government House (the current building completed in 1910) is situated in Newtown, opposite the Basin Reserve.
 Premier House (built in 1843 for Wellington's first mayor, George Hunter), the official residence of the prime minister, is in Thorndon on Tinakori Road.

 In 1903 Wellington annexed the Melrose Borough, in 1919 it annexed the Borough of Onslow and Karori and Miramar boroughs in 1920.
 The Johnsonville Town District was annexed in 1953.

 Over six months in 1939 and 1940, Wellington hosted the New Zealand Centennial Exhibition, celebrating a century since the signing of the Treaty of Waitangi.
 Held on 55 acres of land at Rongotai, it featured three exhibition courts, grand Art Deco-style edifices and a hugely popular three-acre amusement park.
 Wellington attracted more than 2.5 million visitors at a time when New Zealand's population was 1.6 million.